Peruz/load_lpp/JOSS/paper.md

 strong signal (i.e., significant and fast load changes) favors shorter windows to avoid excessive smoothing; however, this is balanced by the relative relevance of the noise, which favors longer windows.

 A third and last executable is the plotting part, which allows a quick visualization of the processed data, reading either the raw or processed data.
-The Rust `plotly` bindings are used to handle the smooth and interactive visualization of the expected large time series, up to some million of measurements.
+The Rust `plotly` bindings are used to handle the smooth and interactive visualization of the expected large time series, up to some millions of measurements.

 Several tests are including in the library to verify the correctness of the functionalities.
 The testing part uses the `cargo test` default command.